-A DAY IN THE LIFE OF JASMINE HUWAR
+A DAY IN THE LIFE OF JASMIN HUWAR

 Ms. Huwar, you manage the KPM store in Düsseldorf.
 How do you start your working day?

-With a coffee from the LAB mug and emails, then I talk to my team.
-I am also in contact with the manufacturer in Berlin almost every day, for example to pass on individual production requests.
-Most customers are in the store in the afternoon, which is when I advise on questions such as: Which porcelain suits my interior?
-That's what I enjoy the most.
+With a coffee from the LAB mug and emails, after which I discuss things with my team.
+I'm also in contact with the manufactory in Berlin almost every day, for example to pass on individual production requests.
+Most customers are in the store in the afternoon, when I advise them on questions such as: Which porcelain suits my interior?
+That's what I enjoy most.

 They often want to know how the porcelain is made.
-I then explain that everything is actually made by hand in the middle of Berlin - we can be proud of that.
-But it is also natural whether the white porcelain is dishwasher safe.
+I then explain that everything really is made by hand in the middle of Berlin - something we can be proud of.
+But also whether the white porcelain is dishwasher-safe - of course it is.

 You have been working for KPM Berlin for almost three years.
 What have you learned during this time?

 Porcelain is a very emotional product.
 Many pieces have been with our customers for years and they associate stories with them.
-That's why creativity and tact are required when providing advice.
+That's why creativity and sensitivity are required when providing advice.

-What significance does the traditional house have for you?
+What significance does the traditional company have for you?

-For me, the KPM is a piece of German cultural heritage that cannot be missed or lost.
+For me, KPM is a piece of German cultural heritage that must not be missed or lost.

-Peter Franzen already earned some pocket money in the family business at the age of 14.
-Today he is managing partner.
+Peter Franzen was already earning some pocket money in the family business at the age of 14.
+Today, he is a managing partner.
 Jasmin Huwar studied fashion design and has been working at the KPM store in Düsseldorf since 2017

-Mr. Franzen, your lifestyle concept store is located on Königsallee – just a few hundred meters away from the KPM store.
-How did KPM come to your company?
+Mr. Franzen, your Lifestyle Concept Store is located on Königsallee - just a few hundred meters away from the KPM store.
+How did KPM come to join your company?

-For us it's all about lifestyle and table culture.
+We are all about lifestyle and tableware.
 We have been selling KPM porcelain for over 100 years.

-Between nine and half past nine with operational planning.
-We have a team meeting every morning in which the “order of the day,” as I affectionately call it, is given: everyone receives their tasks and to-dos.
-We open the store at ten o'clock.
+Between nine and nine-thirty with the operational planning.
+We have a team meeting every morning in which the "order of the day" is given, as I affectionately call it: everyone is given their tasks and to-dos.
+We then open the store at ten o'clock.

 What do you like about your job?

-Along with my sister and my cousin, I am the fourth generation to join our family business.
+Together with my sister and my cousin, I am the fourth generation to join our family business.
 Work is an incredibly important part of our lives.
-I like that we all pull together and are passionate about it.
+I like the fact that we all pull together and are passionate about what we do.

 What has changed over the years?

-Demand has shifted: Previously, you had at least one service for everyday use and at least one for special occasions.
-What was a no-brainer back then is increasingly rare today.
+Demand has shifted: People used to have at least one service for everyday use and at least one for special occasions.
+What was a sure-fire success back then is increasingly rare today.
 That's why we have to get creative and develop new, contemporary products.
-At KPM, good examples of this are the KURLAND to-go cup or the currywurst bowl.
+At KPM, the KURLAND To-go mug and the currywurst bowl are good examples of this.

 Text: Alissa Selge